customerio/ciolabs/README.md

 2. Create a feature branch
 3. Make your changes
 4. Ensure all tests pass and code is properly formatted
-5. Create a changeset: `npm run changeset`
+5. Create a changeset: `pnpm run changeset`
 6. Submit a pull request

 ## License